yacoob/go/README.md

 * `/hop/push` - push a new URL (via `?url=...` parameter).
 * `/hop/rss` - feed of new URLs

+## Extra bits
 `chrome` directory contains simple Chrome addon, that allows you to push/pop/interact with Trampolina part of go without fiddling with URLs on your own.
 Remember to configure it properly before using.
 For the time being, it's not available in Chrome Extension Gallery, and you have to install it by hand.

+`init` directory contains an `init.d` script, based on Debian's `skeleton` example.
+If you're installing Go on a Debian-flavoured machine, it might be sufficient to say `make`.
+YMMV, though.